brdv/prodtest-docs/docs/demo/technical-detail/data-separation.md

 }
 ```

 This method overrides the OnModelCreating that is defined by the class DbContext which KitchenDbContext inherits.
 It is used to specify how to create the database models.
 On line 3 we check what the version is (this could be an environment variable, for example).
-On line 5 we explicitly specify what tableName to use for the HandledOrders objects and on line 7, we pass the modelbuilder to the base class (DbContext).
+On line 5 we explicitly specify what tableName to use for the HandledOrders objects and on line 7, we pass the modelBuilder to the base class (DbContext).

 If the version is `latest`, we make the application use a table named `HandledOrders`.
 In all other cases, for example if the version variable is `Vnext`, we use the table named `HandledOrdersShadow`.